Jsane001/G6-DevOps/reports/CityContinent.md

+# 9. List of cities in the continent organised by largest population to smallest
 | Name | Country | District | Population |
 | --- | --- | --- | --- |
 | Mumbai (Bombay) | India | Maharashtra | 10500000 |